twoyi/twoyi/README.md

 ### Install Rust

-Twoyi is partially written in Rust, so please [install Rust and Cargo](https://www.rust-lang.org/tools/install) first.
+Twoyi is partially written in Rust, so it's nessesary to [install Rust and Cargo](https://www.rust-lang.org/tools/install) first.

-You can check if it is installed by running `./gradlew cargoBuild`, if it succeeded, you will see the libtwoyi.so in `app/src/main/jniLibs/arm64-v8a`.
+You can check if it is installed by running `./gradlew cargoBuild`.
+If it succeeded, you will see libtwoyi.so in `app/src/main/jniLibs/arm64-v8a`.

 ### Install cargo-ndk